archmetalDBM/GlobaLID-App/doc/references.md

     Age Tin, In Anatolian Metal V (ed. Ü. Yalçin), Vol. 24, 211–30, Der Anschnitt, Beiheft, Bochum.

+-   Niederschlag, E., Pernicka, E., Seifert, T., and Bartelheim, M., 2003, The determination of lead isotope ratios by multiple collector
+    ICP-MS: A case study of Early Bronze Age artefacts and their possible relation with ore deposits of the Erzgebirge, Archaeometry, 45(1), 61–100.
+    DOI:<a href="https://doi.org/10.1111/1475-4754.00097" target="_blank">10.1111/1475-4754.00097</a>

 -   OXALID: Oxford Archaeological Lead Isotope Database from the Isotrace Laboratory (<https://oxalid.arch.ox.ac.uk/default.html>)